awsdocs/aws-deeplens-user-guide/doc_source/deeplens-headpose-project-train-model-using-sagemaker.md

 1. In the file picker, navigate to the **HeadPost\_SageMaker\_PythonSDK** folder in the previously cloned or downloaded **headpose\-estimator\-apache\-mxnet\-master** project folder\.
 Then, select the following files:
    + **resnet\_headpose\.py**: This is a script that defines the workflow for training with the deep learning network architecture prescribed in the accompanying **resnet\_model\_headpose\.py** file applied to a specified input data\.
    + **resnet\_model\_headpose\.py**: This is a Python script that prescribes the deep learning network architecture used to train our model for head pose detection\.
-   + **tensorflow\_resnet\_headpost\_for\_deeplens\.ipynb**: This is a Notebook instance to run an Amazon SageMaker job to manage training following the script of **resnet\_headpose\.py**, including data preparation and transformation\.
+   + **tensorflow\_resnet\_headpost\_for\_deeplens\.ipynb**: This is a Notebook instance to run an SageMaker job to manage training following the script of **resnet\_headpose\.py**, including data preparation and transformation\.

    Then, choose **Open**\.

    If you intend to run the preprocessing script on the AWS Cloud, navigate to the **headpose\-estimator\-apache\-mxnet\-master** folder, select the **preprocessingDataset\_py2\.py**, and choose **Open**\.

 1. On the **Files** tab in the **TFHeadpose** notebook, choose **Upload** for each of the newly selected files to finish importing the files into the notebook\.
-You're now ready to run an Amazon SageMaker job to train your model\.
+You're now ready to run an SageMaker job to train your model\.

 1. Choose **tensorflow\_resnet\_headpose\_for\_deeplens\.ipynb** to open the notebook instance in a separate browser tab\.
-The notebook instance lets you step through the tasks necessary to run an Amazon SageMaker job to train your model and to transform the model artifacts to a format supported by AWS DeepLens\.
+The notebook instance lets you step through the tasks necessary to run an SageMaker job to train your model and to transform the model artifacts to a format supported by AWS DeepLens\.

-1. Run an Amazon SageMaker job to train your model in the notebook instance\.
+1. Run an SageMaker job to train your model in the notebook instance\.
 The implementation is presented in separate code cells that can be run sequentially\.

-   1. Under **Set up the environment**, the code cell contains the Python code to configure the data store for the input and output of the Amazon SageMaker model training job\.
+   1. Under **Set up the environment**, the code cell contains the Python code to configure the data store for the input and output of the SageMaker model training job\.

       ```
       import os